The problem of skin tears in frail thin or fragile skin

 Skin tears are the most common wound type in the elderly.
 Critical health issues can occur at any age, but those over 65 are more susceptible to thinning/fragile, bruised skin that upon impact or minor trauma can result in painful and dangerous tears.

-In the United States, reports from 2011 state that 1.5 million skin tears occur per year in institutionalized adults.
+In the United States, for example, reports from 2011 state that 1.5 million skin tears occur per year in institutionalized adults.
 It is likely that the occurrence of skin tears at home is much higher, as more seniors choose to age-in-place.
 By 2030, it is estimated that 1 out of 5 people in the U.S. will be over 65.
 Baby boomers’ elder-care experiences will make quality of life and remaining at home an important life choice for this generation and those to come.

 Causes of Skin Tears